Manoj-tech-prog/textile-management-bakend/README.md

-# Textile Management System – Backend
+# Textile Management Project (Spring Boot)

-A Spring Boot REST API for managing textile production processes such as batch creation, dyeing status, finishing, and dispatch tracking.
+This is a backend project built using Spring Boot to understand how real-world textile processes can be handled in a software system.

+I created this project while learning Spring Boot, JPA, and PostgreSQL.
-This project is designed based on real textile industry workflow and follows clean layered architecture.
+The idea is based on how textile batches move through different departments like dyeing, finishing, QC, and dispatch.

 ---

-## 🚀 Tech Stack
+## Technologies Used
 - Java
 - Spring Boot
 - Spring Data JPA